 When Xenophon Basham of London was convicted for passing a forged banknote and sentenced to be taken to Tasmania as a convict, his wife and children followed him.

 The family became successful farmers, and in 1838 son William Basham, with his wife and children, settled in South Australia.
-He established a prosperous farm at Hindmarsh Valley, and later was the owner of a paddlesteamer and a flourmill on the south coast.
+He established a prosperous farm at Hindmarsh Valley, and later was the owner of a paddle steamer and a flour mill.